yugr/python-hate/README.md

 by converting first variant to `[len(lst1)] * len(lst2) == lst2`
 (instead of aborting with a type fail).

+## Limited lambdas

+For unclear reason lambda functions only support expressions so anything more complicated requires a local named function.

 ## No tuple unpacking in lambdas

 It's not possible to do tuple unpacking in lambdas so instead